-Task 5: Final Report and Final Deliverables
+Task 5: Final Plan and Final Deliverables

-Before developing the final report, the consultant will prepare an outline of the report for review by the County and the NJTPA staff.
-After the County and the NJTPA approval of the report outline, the consultant will prepare the draft final report for review by the County, the TAC, and the NJTPA.
-The report will consist of the following sections: an executive summary, a table of contents, the existing conditions analysis including equity assessment findings, a summary of the public outreach activities, recommendations, an implementation matrix, and appendices.
-After receiving feedback, the consultant will revise the draft final report accordingly and submit a final report, with all previous comments addressed, for review by the County and the NJTPA staff in an editable and final format.
+Before developing the final Plan, the consultant will prepare an outline for review by the County and NJTPA staff.
+After the County and the NJTPA approval of the Plan outline, the consultant will prepare the draft final Plan for review by the County, the TAC, and the NJTPA.
+The Plan will consist of the following sections: an executive summary, a table of contents, the existing conditions analysis including Title VI assessment findings, a summary of the public outreach activities, recommendations, an implementation matrix, and appendices.
+After receiving feedback, the consultant will revise the draft final Plan accordingly and submit a final Plan, with all previous comments addressed, for review by the County and the NJTPA staff in an editable and final format before the Plan is submitted to the County Planning Board.